openshift/origin-aggregated-logging/README.md

     $ oc scale dc/logging-fluentd --replicas=0

+Or if your Fluentd is being deployed using the daemonset controller unlabel all your nodes.

+    $ oc label nodes --all logging-infra-fluentd-

 Wait until they have properly terminated, this gives them time to properly flush their current buffer and send any logs they were processing to Elasticsearch.
 This helps prevent loss of data.